-This salad seasoning mix is perfect for making a delicious and fresh balsamic vinaigrette at a moment’s notice, and also works well as a fun holiday gift.
+This homemade salad dressing mix is perfect for making fresh balsamic vinaigrette and also works well as a fun holiday gift.

 My instructions make enough mix to easily fill 6 - 4 ounce bottles, however, you could easily adjust it to make more or less.
 The hardest part is trying to figure out how much of the herbs to purchase.
 I tried to get close to the correct amounts above, but I've also found this helpful guide for varying the amount of mix you may want to make.